leifan8440/minibot-wow/README.md

   <img src="images/gui-launch.png" width="300" />

-- If everything goes right, you should see the in-game **MiniBot** panel popped up.
+- If everything goes right, you should see the in-game **MiniBot** panel.
 Choose the current project that you wish to run and click `Start` button.
 Remember to follow the other instructions of the project developer and happy botting!

   <img src="images/game-panel.png" width="300" />